sage-code/maj/alphabet.md

 * qika => IPA:"t͡ʃika"  = "girl"
 * cita => IPA:"t͡sita"  = "target"

-**Retroflex:**

-Retroflex sounds are produced with the back tip of your tongue pressing the roof top of your mounth.
-Several Maj sounds can be produced this way if you wish to give Maj an Indian accent:

-* Letter `t` can be retroflex: IPA: "ʈ"
-* Letter `d` can be retroflex: IPA: "ɖ"
-* Letter `x` cam be retroflex: IPA: "ʂ"
-* Letter `n` can be retroflex: IPA: `ɳ`
-* Letter `l` can be retroflex: IPA: `ɭ`

 **Modified: c**

 Maj letter "c" sounds like Latvian "c" not English "c".
 It sounds like `t͡s` in English word "cats".
 To make this sound you put you tang in "t" position and make a pitch sound "s" instead.
 Group `ts` is actually never used in Maj.